josswe26/rpsls/README.md

 * Responsive design to make the game accessible on different devices.

-* Incorporates a rules section that is easy accessible to the player.
+* Incorporates a rules section that is easily accessible to the player.

 * A feedback section is provided to get comments from the player in order to further develop the website.